JazzMaster/LazGFX/README.md

 The .inc are mostly for SDL2 internals.
 **You will need these, "DO NOT DELETE"**

-You should be able to compile this once you GIT (or Download) to your computer, so long as FPC and/or Lazarus is installed.
+You should be able to compile this once you GIT (or Download) sources to your computer, so long as FPC and/or Lazarus is installed.

 This code doesnt call the LCL- but yours might.
 LCL errors are up to you to fix.

-SDL "Pointer issues" and mem-alloc/free issue, however, need to be worked out by you.
+SDL "Pointer issues" and mem-alloc/free issues- need to be worked out by you.
-(If the problem doesnt come from this main unit- YOU FIX IT)

 I know JEDI is broken in places and I appreciate the help in fixing it.
 "JEDI" is a "C header port" to FPC for using SDL graphics.

-		That means the core C routines ARE NOT PORTED.
+		That means the core C routines ARE NOT PORTED or re-wroked.
+UNTIL NOW.

-### Why SDL and not...
+### Why WHYE ..WHEY..

-There are loads of projects where people cannot post changes publicly.
+There are loads of projects where people cannot revise changes publicly.
 Programmers are making it more difficult with mailing lists (spam) and "private repos".

-(You want your code public- but team ops and comms private)
+This isnt the 1990s.
+USE GITHUB.
+USE TRAC(or similar).
+COLABORATE.

 A lot of other code is half-assed or broken.
-People suffer from information overload and cant figure things out
+People suffer from information overload and cant figure things out.

 For the code to be useful, it must be in library format.

-#### SDL is CROSS PLATFORM and UNIVERSAL CODE

-You dont have to re-write routines.
+SDL doesnt do enough- however- it points us to a common codebase and UNIVERsalITY.

 If you call an SDL function- you call it the same way

 		in other languages
 		on other platforms or OSes

-However, SDL is still very incomplete.

-The developers dont care to fix these problems.
+The developers dont care to fix problems.
 THIS IS BAD.

 Shoving people into SDL and saying "good luck"-